gardenjs/gardenjs/README.md

 ## Contributing

-GardenJS was developed and is contributed by [Rabbit Development](https://www.rabbitdevelopment.de).
+Gardenjs was developed and is contributed by [Rabbit Development](https://www.rabbitdevelopment.de).
 We look forward to your feedback, please report any bugs.
 We also welcome contributions and are happy about sponsoring.

 ## License